Who do you write for?

 This little text convo got me thinking.

 I’ve ONLY EVER written for MYSELF.
-I write because I love reading what I’ve written more then anything I’ve ever read.
+I write because I love reading what I’ve written more than anything I’ve ever read.

 Perhaps this makes me sound an utter egotist.
 Let me explain…